Ivan Cornejo

 This is the critical point in the heat pump vs. furnace in cold climates debate.

-Older heat pumps lost efficiency below 30–35°F. That’s where their bad reputation in Colorado began.
+Older heat pumps lost efficiency below 30–35°F. That’s where their bad reputation in Denver began.

 But modern cold climate heat pumps are designed to operate at -5°F and even as low as -13°F, depending on the model.
 They use inverter-driven compressors and variable-speed technology to adjust output based on demand.